-- 1. To introduce the concept of calculus of variations and their applications. - 2.
-To study the different types of transforms and their properties.
+- 1. To learn the various intrinsic concepts and the theory of Complex Analysis. - 2.
+To study the concept of Analyticity, Complex Integration and Infinite Products in depth.

-Fundamental theorems in complex integration:Line Integrals - Rectifiable Arcs - Line Integrals as Functions of Arcs - Cauchy's Theorem for a Rectangle - Cauchy's Theorem in a Disk; Cauchy's Integral Formula: The Index of a Point with Respect to a Closed Curve - The Integral Formula - Higher Derivatives.
+Fundamental theorems in complex integration: Line Integrals - Rectifiable Arcs - Line Integrals as Functions of Arcs - Cauchy's Theorem for a Rectangle - Cauchy's Theorem in a Disk; Cauchy's Integral Formula: The Index of a Point with Respect to a Closed Curve - The Integral Formula - Higher Derivatives.